 The 682 by Broan-Nutone is bascially the same bathroom fan as the 682NT except for the fact that the housing dimensions are different.
 The 682 is 7.5" x 7.13" x 3.75" (while the 682NT is 7.13" x 3.75" x 7.13").

 The 682 includes an activated charcoal filter to remove odors which needs to be regularly replaced.
 This ventless bathroom fan is great for small rooms, closets, or half baths.

-For installation, this ventless exhaust fan required at minimum 2" x 4" open space and can be installed in the wall or ceiling.
+For installation, this duct-free exhaust fan required at minimum 2" x 4" open space and can be installed in the wall or ceiling.
 It features a permanently lubricated motor so that it will last a long time.